rtm516/GeyserMC-wiki/Setup.md

 Once you're done, open up Minecraft: Bedrock Edition and in the **Friends** tab, Geyser should show up there.
 If it does not show up, just add the Java IPv4 address and Bedrock port.

 ### Standalone Setup (Geyser and Floodgate are not on the same server)
-If you want to offload Geyser's processing you can host Geyser (Standalone) somewhere else and make it redirects to your server.
+If you want to offload Geyser's processing you can host Geyser (Standalone) somewhere else and make it redirect to your server.
-**Warning:** Do not forget to edit the remote section of your config in consequence.
+**Warning:** Do not forget to edit the remote section of your Geyser config.
-If you use floodgate, copy the floodgate key in your Geyser folder.
+See the [Floodgate](https://github.com/GeyserMC/Geyser/wiki/Floodgate) wiki page for more details.

 ## Port Forwarding